YGGDRASIL-STUDIO/Discouraged-Workers/README.md

 > _Ga-Yeon was hospital coordinator and she fell in love with doctor.
 But doctors have a wife, their love is a scandal.
 The hospital director knew it and be dismissed her.
 She was looking for another job, but the mental anxiety and walls of reality did not get a job for a year.
 In the end, she gave up herself._

-> _When is last spring 2013, she was an socially withdrawaler(hikikomori).
+> _When is spring 2013 in Korea, Republic of. she was an socially withdrawaler(hikikomori).
 And her first love Yun-Woo with her younger sister Hye-Na is visit her._

 > _Parable of youth's darkside and Ga-Yeon's gloomy everyday._